poleNgrek/Viaplay-Technical-Test/README.md

 An ETL project which analyzes customers' behavior and content using the whatson and stream dataset provided by [Viaplay](https://viaplay.se/).

-The project is done with Maven and Spark using the Java API.
+The project is done with [Apache Maven](https://maven.apache.org/ "Maven Homepage) and Spark using the Java API.

 There is only one class called Logic which handles all the ETL logic.